Mitchell Shire Council comprises of two equally important but integrated parts which comprise of elected representatives and appointed staff.

 Jeff is committed to ensuring that community assets, including the environment, are managed for the benefit of current and future generations.

-Jeff provides leadership and support to the Engineering and Infrastructure Directorate, which incorporates the following three departments:
+Jeff provides leadership and support to the Development and Engineering Directorate, which incorporates the following three departments:

 Jeff has a Graduate Diploma in Business Management and an Associate Diploma of Applied Science in Resource Management.